 Research

-Michelle’s current research explores: system navigation for older adults and their caregivers in New Brunswick; structural social workers’ approaches to, and experiences with, maintaining and embodying structural social while working in predominantly conventional settings, and; narrative engagement training in the helping professions.
-Michelle has published and presented on empirical ethics and ethical decision-making, policy and ethics, moral distress, micro-citizenship, dementia, narrative and argumentation, the rhizomatic self, and qualitative Delphi methodology.
+Michelle’s current research explores: embodying structural social work in practice; structural social work mentorship; narrative care and engagement training in the helping professions, and; system navigation for older adults and their caregivers in New Brunswick.
+Michelle has published and presented on empirical ethics and ethical decision-making, policy and ethics, moral distress, micro-citizenship, dementia, narrative and argumentation, structural social work, and qualitative Delphi methodology.